pircklr1/machine-learning-scripts/README.md

-# machine-learning-scripts
+# ML projects

-A collection of machine learning and deep learning scripts that I have developed for study, hobby, and work purposes.
+A collection of ML and DL scripts throughout the years developed for study, hobby, and POC purposes.